Skip to content

 Embassy: The Political and Diplomatic Center

-Functions of an Embassy:
+Functions of an Embassy

-• Protects the overall interests of its citizens abroad.
+• Protects the interests of citizens abroad.

-• Oversees consulates in other cities of the host country.
+• Supervises consulates across the host country.

-• Promotes economic, cultural, and strategic cooperation.
+• Encourages economic, cultural, and strategic collaboration.

-Architectural Reflections:
+Architectural Reflections

 AspectEmbassy